MicrosoftDocs/Viva/Viva/topics/plan-topic-experiences.md

 - Which users you want to give permissions to create or edit topics in the topic center
 - What name you want to give your topic center

 Security and privacy of your data is respected, and topic experiences does not grant users additional access to files they don’t have rights to.
-We recommend you also read [Microsoft Topics security and privacy](topic-experiences-security-privacy.md) as part of your planning process.
+We recommend you also read [Topics security and privacy](topic-experiences-security-privacy.md) as part of your planning process.

-To learn more about the AI technology behind Topics, read [Alexandria in Microsoft Topics: from big data to big knowledge](https://www.microsoft.com/research/blog/alexandria-in-microsoft-viva-topics-from-big-data-to-big-knowledge).
+To learn more about the AI technology behind Topics, read [Alexandria in Topics: from big data to big knowledge](https://www.microsoft.com/research/blog/alexandria-in-microsoft-viva-topics-from-big-data-to-big-knowledge).

 Keep in mind that Topics needs access to the sites and files that your users use every day.
 Deploying Topics in a test or development environment may not yield useful results.